 Although the heat can get quite uncomfortable at times, and it’s a bit of a faff to have to deal with sweat-soaked clothing afterwards, I feel amazing after my 30-minute sauna session.
 I’m energised, my shoulder tension has melted away and ready to take on the day.

 Infrared sauna blankets might not be for everyone, as let’s face it, it’s a hefty price investment to make.
-However, if you’re a wellness devotee that’s missing your usual spa trips, it could be a practical gift to spoil yourself with.
+However, if you’re a wellness devotee who’s missing your usual spa trips, it could be a practical gift to spoil yourself with.